10 Costly HDB Buying Mistakes in Singapore and How to Avoid Them

 This guide breaks down the 10 most common and costly HDB buying mistakes, explains the real-world consequences, and gives you actionable steps to avoid each one.
 This is the checklist you need before you commit.

-One of the most dangerous traps first-time HDB buyers fall into is confusing loan eligibility with true affordability.
+One of the most dangerous traps first-time HDB buyers fall into is confusing loan eligibility with true affordability, one of the most frequent HDB buying mistakes.

 Just because HDB or a bank approves you for your maximum loan quantum does not mean borrowing the full amount is a wise decision for your household.